-The meaning of MLM is Multi Level Marketing and unless you live under a rock, you are probably being exposed to it in loads of ways, you just might not realise that is what it is.
-In short it is nothing more than a pyramid scheme just with a different name, except for the fact that a product or service is involved, instead of just being about a membership or recruitment fees.
+The MLM meaning is Multi Level Marketing and unless you live under a rock, you are probably being exposed to it in loads of ways, you just might not realise that is what it is.
+In short it is nothing more than a type of pyramid scheme, just with a different name.
+The difference between this and the traditional pyramid scheme model is that a product or service is involved, instead of just being about a membership, investments or recruitment fees.
 The people at the top receive commissions and income for anyone joining or making sales below them, so unless you manage to recruit a massive amount of people below you, you are unlikely to make any real money out of it, particularly with the amount of programmes that involve a joining fee or kit purchase up front.
 The more people you recruit, the higher commission rate you can earn, and the more money you can earn.

 The problem with pyramid and MLM schemes is that they are not sustainable.
 Only the people at the very top, and who get involved early will actually make money.
 The more people who join, the more people below them will need to join to ensure that everyone makes their money, but eventually they will run out of a pool of recruits and most people will make a loss.

 Why do they have a bad name?

 The problem with MLM programmes is that so many of them have allowed people to get burnt because the vast amount of people end up spending more than they can ever make.
 A lot of the ads on social media prey on the kinds of people who could do with the extra cash (like stay at home mums or single parents).
 Preying on this vulnerability is in my opinion inexcusable.

 They are actively promoted, particularly on social media platforms, as quick and easy money making opportunities, and yet that really couldn’t be further from the truth.
 Like most things in life – if it seems too good to be true, it usually is.

 Here’s a couple of ads that I’ve seen recently in local Facebook selling groups: